lucapescatore88/tools-easyanalysis/Tutorials/Analysis_tutorial.md

 e.g. This is necessary before applyCuts() or before Fit().

 Options:
-    By default -exp-namepar
+    By default "-exp-namepar" (Always divided by dashes!)

-    -exp     : adds automatically and exponential bkg component -namepar : appends the object name to the model name -nobkg   : ignores the bkg information and runs as signal only
+- "-exp"     : adds automatically and exponential bkg component
+- "-namepar" : appends the object name to the model name
+- "-nobkg"   : ignores the bkg information and runs as signal only

 ---------------------------------------------